SUHASKOUSHIKKS/Expt_1_CS_Amplifier/EXP_1_CS_Amplifier.md

 - Frequency = 1kHz
 - Amplitude = 10mV
 - DC bias = 0.9V

-The input waveform is a sinusoidal signal applied at the gate with a small amplitude and DC bias.
+→→The input waveform is a sinusoidal signal applied at the gate with a small amplitude and DC bias.
 This represents the excitation signal given to the CS amplifier for amplification.

 ![Transient Input](transient_input.png.png)

-The output waveform is amplified compared to the input waveform.
+→→The output waveform is amplified compared to the input waveform.
 The amplitude increase confirms voltage amplification by the CS amplifier.

 ![Transient Output](transient_output.png.png)

-Both input and output waveforms are plotted together.
+→→Both input and output waveforms are plotted together.

 Observations:
 - Output amplitude is greater than input → amplification achieved.